-The Council is considering approval of \$1.4M in planning funds as FPL Category 1 for the Florida Strategic Gulf Coast Land Acquisition Program.
-In addition, the Council is considering the implementation component for potential future funding as an FPL Category 2 activity, and proposes to reserve \$12.6M for this component, pending further review and a Council vote.
-The program is proposed to be implemented over the course of 10 years in Florida watersheds that drain to the Gulf of Mexico (Figure 19).
-Florida, through the Florida Department of Environmental Protection (FDEP), is the sponsor of this proposed program.
+The Council has approved \$14M in planning and implementation funds as FPL Category 1 for the Florida Strategic Gulf Coast Land Acquisition Program.
+The program will be implemented over the course of 10 years in Florida watersheds that drain to the Gulf of Mexico (Figure 19).
+Florida, through the Florida Department of Environmental Protection (FDEP), is the sponsor of this program.

-This program would include a suite of linked conservation activities that would increase conserved and protected state owned or managed lands by 10,000 to 20,000 acres.
+This program will include a suite of linked conservation activities that will increase conserved and protected state owned or managed lands by 10,000 to 20,000 acres.
 Program activities include implementation of land acquisitions, partnering with the existing Florida Forever Program (FF), Florida's premier conservation and recreation lands acquisition program.

 The primary Comprehensive Plan goal of this program is to restore and conserve habitat (Figure 24).
 Comprehensive resource management and planning efforts, such as FF, Florida Gulf Environmental Benefit Fund Restoration Strategy, Basin Management Action Plans, and other efforts have identified stressors and threats to Florida's natural resources, including habitat loss, fragmentation, hydrologic alterations, climate change, and sea level rise.
-This proposed program would directly address habitat fragmentation and climate change stressors by acquiring and protecting critical natural areas, large functional landscapes, large hydrologic systems, imperiled natural communities, wildlife corridors, and lands.
-Collectively, these activities would strengthen Florida's land, water, and coastal resource resiliency, promote carbon sequestration, and mitigate sea level rise effects.
-This proposed program is consistent with the Protect and Conserve Coastal, Estuarine, and Riparian Habitats priority approach.
+This program will directly address habitat fragmentation and climate change stressors by acquiring and protecting critical natural areas, large functional landscapes, large hydrologic systems, imperiled natural communities, wildlife corridors, and lands.
+Collectively, these activities will strengthen Florida's land, water, and coastal resource resiliency, promote carbon sequestration, and mitigate sea level rise effects.
+This program is consistent with the Protect and Conserve Coastal, Estuarine, and Riparian Habitats priority approach.

 Figure 24.
-This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) would address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
-Should the proposed program be approved for funding, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
-Should See Figure 3 for more information on interpreting the above figure.
+This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) will address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
+As this program is implemented, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
+See Figure 3 for more information on interpreting the above figure.

-To select acquisitions under this proposed program, Florida would utilize the land acquisition priority list produced through FF.
+To select acquisitions under this program, Florida will utilize the land acquisition priority list produced through FF.
 The list is updated and adopted annually by the Acquisition and Restoration Council (ARC), a 10-member group including scientific representatives from four State agencies, four appointees of the Governor, one appointee by the Fish and Wildlife Conservation Commission, and one appointee by the Commissioner of the Agriculture and Consumer Services.
 Members of the ARC have backgrounds in scientific disciplines of land, water, environmental sciences, wildlife management, forestry, and outdoor recreation (FF 2019a).
 The ARC utilizes a science-based evaluation process for decision-making when developing the priority list for acquisition.

-Florida would identify the priority parcels in the Critical Natural Lands and Climate Change Lands categories, or other parcels with similar attributes, that have not already been acquired and determine which are in watersheds that drain into the Gulf of Mexico.
-Priority would be given to those parcels that leverage other funding sources or those that can be acquired for less than the appraised value.
-Once selected, FDEP would follow the land acquisition procedures outlined in the Florida Statutes, Chapter 259, Land Acquisitions for Conservation or Recreation.
-FDEP's Division of State Lands and its acquisition partners would contract an appraisal of land from an independent private sector appraiser to estimate market value, negotiate with owners to buy the land, conduct any required due diligence, such as site environmental assessments, and complete the acquisition on behalf of the State.
-Lands acquired would be titled to the State and protected in perpetuity.
+Florida will identify the priority parcels in the Critical Natural Lands and Climate Change Lands categories, or other parcels with similar attributes, that have not already been acquired and determine which are in watersheds that drain into the Gulf of Mexico.
+Priority will be given to those parcels that leverage other funding sources or those that can be acquired for less than the appraised value.
+Once selected, FDEP will follow the land acquisition procedures outlined in the Florida Statutes, Chapter 259, Land Acquisitions for Conservation or Recreation.
+FDEP's Division of State Lands and its acquisition partners will contract an appraisal of land from an independent private sector appraiser to estimate market value, negotiate with owners to buy the land, conduct any required due diligence, such as site environmental assessments, and complete the acquisition on behalf of the State.
+Lands acquired will be titled to the State and protected in perpetuity.